 Federal, state and regional agencies were invited to the Agency Scoping Meeting to learn more about the project and to provide early input on Purpose and Need.
 Following the Scoping Meeting, the Project Team identified agencies that should be invited to serve as Participating Agencies and a formal invitation was sent.
-The list below includes the federal, state, and regional agencies invited to serve as participating agencies.
-Table 3 lists agencies that accepted to serve as participating agencies.
+Table 3 provides a list of participating agencies and the list below that includes the federal, state, and regional agencies that were invited to serve as participating agencies.